input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

 ### Test

-As you already mentioned that running of unit tests is done during the `build` process, but if you need some integration tests pls follow how it is done for [PostgreSQL builder](./postgresql.md), Rust will have the same approach.
+As you already mentioned that running of unit tests is done during the `build` process, but if you need some integration tests please follow this [PostgreSQL builder](./postgresql.md), Rust will have the same approach.

 ### Release and publish